anthony-tricarico/BDTProject/README.md

 ## Data Generation with LLMs

-Using the structure provided by the data from Trentino Trasporti, and after having aggregated the data in a single .csv file, we then prompted ChatGPT to generate more examples of such data by using the following prompt:
+Using the structure provided by the data from Trentino Trasporti, and after having aggregated the data in a single .csv file (details on how this was done are in `notebooks/merging_data.ipynb`), we then prompted ChatGPT to generate more examples of such data by using the following prompt:

 ### Prompt